Experience with analysing and documenting the business processes

 Objective of this question is to gauge your experience and ability on process modelling.
 Process modelling is one of the most important skills for a business analyst.
 So, how should you answer this question?

 I have used process modelling in couple of my projects, I have been involved as a business analyst.
 Even though I know UML and DFD modelling techniques, we used simple flow charts to model the processes as our customer wanted it that way.
 (You can, of course, choose to replace this answer with the techniques you are most comfortable with)

 So, in the first project, which was a Loan application and approval system, we started by creating the top level context diagram (a DFD terminology) to showcase the modules of the system and the interactions amongst them.
-Next to that, we decomposed the modules to identify the key processes and modeled them using the flow charts.
-In this case, some of the steps at this level, needed further decomposition and hence we went to the next level of decomposition and at that level, we found it to be good enough to proceed to data modeling.

 In case, the interviewer would like to dig deeper he/she may ask you to draw one of these diagrams and you should be in a position to do so.

 If you would like to know more about Process modelling, you can watch this video to know more about it .
 In this case, you will learn about process modelling using UML diagrams.
 (It’s a recording of the webinar on Requirements modelling using UML)